mihaiolteanu/ulitza/README.md

 $ node ulitza.js wiki <country>
 ```
 Extract a summary, image and a list of occupations for each person from
-`data/persons/country/<country>.json` based on their wikipedia links and add them
+`data/persons/country/<country>.json` based on their wikipedia links and add or
-to [persons.json](data/persons/persons.json), if they don't already exist.
-This file is a sort of common
+update the [persons.json](data/persons/persons.json) with the latest info.
+This
-database for persons from all countries.
+file is a sort of common database for persons from all countries.

 Not all entries have a meaningful summary from which to extract occupations, the
 occupations might not be complete, or the summary might be in the native